 Why does death have to be involved at all?
 Why such violence?
 Couldn’t God just wave his hand and fix things?
 Why did there have to be a sacrifice?

 To answer these questions, we need to ponder the entire biblical story.
 In the beginning, God made a good world and created beings in his image to rule it with him (Genesis 1:26-28).
-He offered them richness of life because it was a life with him, the source of all life.
-But there was a condition, that if they turned away from him, they would die because nothing can live away from God.
+He offered humanity richness of life because it was a life with him, the source of all life.
+But there was a condition: that if humanity turned away from him, they would die because nothing can live away from God.
 Yet that is exactly what they chose.